History of libraries: European Middle Ages

-The Rule of St. Benedict advised that inventory must be taken of the monastery’s possessions, including the books held in the monastic libraries.
+The Rule of St. Benedict advised that inventory must be taken of the monastery's possessions, including the books held in the monastic libraries.
 As a result, the books were cataloged and cared for by the monastic armarius, or librarian.
 The chief role of the armarius was to organize the use of the library and scriptorium, which involved keeping inventory, inspecting holdings, regulating the use of books, and overseeing the scribes.
 There are no records to suggest that the inventory or catalog of books followed any formal rules or system.
 The armarius simply kept inventory lists in order to keep track of what books were part of their collection.
 The entries on the inventory lists became more complex as time went on from just the author/title/condition of a book to including the portions of the text in order to prevent the volume from being swapped for a less valuable volume.
 It was intended that the inventory list begin with the Bible, followed by writings of Church Fathers, then works by medieval theologians, ancient authors and finally liberal arts works, however this loose organization system was rarely followed, and it is more likely they were placed in the order the books were displayed in the library reading room.
 Since there was no definitive way in which the volumes of text were grouped or arranged, users of the library tended to seek help from the armarius instead of locating what they needed on their own.

-As extensions of the Catholic Church, medieval libraries' collections often excluded materials considered to be heretical or "pagan", such as the works of Plato and Aristotle.

 Also, in Eastern Christianity monastery libraries kept important manuscripts.
 The most important of them were the ones in the monasteries of Mount Athos for Orthodox Christians, and the library of the Saint Catherine's Monastery in the Sinai Peninsula, Egypt for the Coptic Church.

 A special case is constituted by the Jewish medieval libraries.
 In the absence of institutions dedicated to the production and conservation of manuscripts (excepting the yeshivot), the vast majority of Jewish libraries were semiprivate or private.